yuanbei/Nars-Wiki/Experience-file:-Format-and-Usage.md

 ### Instruction

-To record experience to the file, before starting the system, in GUI press "Memory" --> "Save experience" at top left corner.
+To record experience to the file, before starting the system, in GUI press **"Memory" --> "Save experience"** at top left corner.
 Then start the system.
 Once system is terminated experience is outputed to the file.
-To continue derivation process at a later time just load the experience file by pressing "Memory" --> "Load experience".
+To continue derivation process at a later time just load the experience file by pressing **"Memory" --> "Load experience"**.
 The derivation process should be resumed from where it was stopped earlier.